aroberge/friendly-traceback-docs/docs/html/_sources/multiple_tracebacks.rst.txt

    :alt: Screen capture showing a the true traceback.

-Since paths can be quite long, when showing information about an exception, Friendly-traceback will attempt to reduce the length of the path shown.
+Since paths can be quite long, when showing information about an exception, Friendly will attempt to reduce the length of the path shown.
 You've seen before an example where ``HOME_DIR`` was substituted for the user's home directory.
 A more significant reduction is shown when the path for a module from the Python standard library